expertcoder/before-after-bundle/README.md

 # before-after-bundle
-Symfony 2/3 Bundle to allow a before and after method which executes before each action
+Symfony 2/3 Bundle to allow a before and after method which executes for each action